A comparative analysis of metamodels for 0D cardiovascular models, and pipeline for sensitivity analysis, parameter

 \section{Metamodel building and assessment}

-For all the models, the performances of neural networks, PCE, and Gaussian processes are compared.
-In all cases, 20\% of the data is kept for testing, and the $Q^2$ metric (Eq. \ref{eq:q2}) is measured using different training set sizes along with the maximum error.
+The same training and testing datasets are used for neural networks, PCE, and GP, to ensure fair comparison.
+In all cases, 20\% of the data is kept for testing, and the $Q^2$ metric (Eq. \ref{eq:q2}) is measured using different training set sizes (same datasets for all methods) along with the maximum error.
 This is done to see the effect of the training data size on the metamodels' performance.